 I grew up and became an accountant and my art got buried beneath a pile of ‘adult responsibility’.

-I started my own web design business in 2015 and have learned so much by being an entrepreneur.
-I started a hand lettering passion project in 2016 (at prettywords.ink) and from there my love of being an artist really blossomed!
-I created a piece called ‘Happy’ (below) and posted it on Facebook and got many likes and compliments which really gave me confidence to share more of my work.
+I started a hand lettering passion project in 2016 and from there my love of being an artist really blossomed!
+I created a piece called ‘Happy’ (below) and posted it on Facebook and got many likes and compliments which really gave me the confidence to share more of my work.

 About my art, whether it is a word or a picture that I have created, my audience delights in the fact that an ordinary item has been created using an intricate pattern.
 They find something different in the details when they look at it and appreciate the effort that has gone into the creation.
 If it is a word, especially a motivational one, they may resonate with the meaning and this may elicit an emotional response.
-At the basic level, my art appeals to those who like pretty things like I do.
-I’m basically creating artwork that I love and am obsessed with.
-I’m trying to push myself to create even more complex designs but at first glance they look simple.
+At the basic level, my art appeals to those who like lovely things like I do.
+I am creating artwork that I love!